Return180bpm/help-sandbox/README.md

 > --> you press a hotkey
 >
 > --> a help box shows you contextual help about the thing you were hovering over.

-This was a learning project with a focus on front end design.
-Read about how it went in the [Development Story](#development-story) section below!

 ---